 HOW TO STORE THE BANANA CHOCOLATE CHIP MUFFINS

-The best way to store muffins is keeping them in an airtight container or ziplock bag at room temperature.
+The best way to store this gluten free banana muffins recipe is keeping them in an airtight container or ziplock bag at room temperature.
 They will stay fresh for about 4-5 days.

 To freeze them, wrap them individually in plastic wrap or aluminum foil with a date on them and add them to the freezer.
 When you’re ready to eat them, take them out in the morning and allow them to defrost till lunch for a delicious treat.